freakingrocky/thoryvos/Readme.md

 You can use thor𝜓vos as a module, from the command line or through a GUI.

+Install the fonts by executing the following command:\
+`python install_fonts.py` \
+This script is Windows only.
+For other OS, you need to install the included fonts manually.

 > Currently Available Features:  \
 &nbsp;&nbsp;&nbsp;Encryption & Decryption  [Pycryptodomex used]\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;AES256, DES3, Salsa20  \